 Aldosterone is a hormone produced in the outer section (cortex) of the adrenal glands, which sit above the kidneys.
-It plays a central role in the regulation of blood pressure mainly by acting on organs such as the kidney and the colon to increase the amount of salt (sodium) reabsorbed into the bloodstream and the amount of another salt called potassium removed in the urine.
+It plays a central role in the regulation of blood pressure mainly by acting on organs such as the kidney and the colon to increase the amount of salt (sodium) reabsorbed into the bloodstream and to increase the amount of potassium excreted in the urine.
 Aldosterone also causes water to be reabsorbed along with sodium; this increases blood volume and therefore blood pressure.
-Thus, aldosterone indirectly regulates blood levels of electrolytes (sodium, potassium and hydrogen) and helps to maintain the blood pH.

 Aldosterone is part of a group of linked hormones, which form the renin–angiotensin–aldosterone system.
-Activation of this system occurs when there is decrease in blood flow to the kidneys following loss of blood volume or a drop in blood pressure (eg due to a haemorrhage) or decrease in plasma sodium concentration.
+Activation of this system occurs when there is decrease in blood flow to the kidneys following loss of blood volume or a drop in blood pressure (e.g. due to a haemorrhage).
 Renin is an enzyme that leads to a series of chemical reactions resulting in the production of angiotensin II, which in turn stimulate aldosterone release.
 Aldosterone causes an increase in salt and water reabsorption into the bloodstream from the kidney thereby increasing the blood volume, restoring salt levels and blood pressure.
-Once salt levels and blood pressure are corrected and the body becomes rehydrated, the level of renin in the bloodstream falls and therefore the amount of aldosterone in the blood also falls, meaning more water is excreted in the urine.
-The renin-angiotensin-aldosterone system is an example of a negative feedback system.

-The most common cause of high aldosterone levels is excess production frequently from a small benign adrenal tumour ( hyperaldosteronism).
-The symptoms include high blood pressure, low blood levels of potassium, an abnormal increase in blood volume and sometimes the blood becomes alkaline indirectly as a consequence of aldosterone’s action in promoting acid secretion.
+The most common cause of high aldosterone levels is excess production, frequently from a small benign adrenal tumour ( hyperaldosteronism' data-content='1318' >primary hyperaldosteronism).
+The symptoms include high blood pressure, low blood levels of potassium and an abnormal increase in blood volume.